Youth leaders champion grassroots innovation to drive Vision 2030

 The remarks follow the recently concluded Southern African Youth Development Council conference in South Africa, where Zimbabwean youth leaders presented practical solutions to address industrialisation, governance and social inclusion challenges facing the region.

-Speaking to Zimpapers on Monday, National Junior Council coordinator in the Ministry of Local Government and Public Works (Youth Desk), Mr Darlington Mupfupi, said integrating young people into local governance structures is key to promoting peace, stability and inclusive development.
+Speaking to Zimpapers on Monday, Ministry of Local Government and Public Works Youth Desk National Coordinator, Mr Darlington Mupfupi, said integrating young people into local governance structures is key to promoting peace, stability and inclusive development.

 He highlighted that empowering young leaders at ward and municipal levels builds civic trust and accelerates Zimbabwe’s journey toward Vision 2030.